Bragi: Skaldic poetry

-In the poem Eiríksmál Odin, in Valhalla, hears the coming of the dead Norwegian king Eric Bloodaxe and his host, and bids the heroes Sigmund and Sinfjötli rise to greet him.
-Bragi is then mentioned, questioning how Odin knows that it is Eric and why Odin has let such a king die.
-In the poem Hákonarmál, Hákon the Good is taken to Valhalla by the valkyrie Göndul and Odin sends Hermóðr and Bragi to greet him.
+In Hákonarmál, Hákon the Good is taken to Valhalla by the valkyrie Göndul and Odin sends Hermóðr and Bragi to greet him.
 In these poems Bragi could be either a god or a dead hero in Valhalla.
 Attempting to decide is further confused because Hermóðr also seems to be sometimes the name of a god and sometimes the name of a hero.
 That Bragi was also the first to speak to Loki in the Lokasenna as Loki attempted to enter the hall might be a parallel.
 It might have been useful and customary that a man of great eloquence and versed in poetry should greet those entering a hall.
 He is also depicted in tenth-century court poetry of helping to prepare Valhalla for new arrivals and welcoming the kings who have been slain in battle to the hall of Odin.